FANJIYU0825/Paper_Reading_Report/README.md

 ## 1. Open-Domain Aspect-Opinion Co-Mining with Double-Layer Span Extraction (KDD 2022)
 ![img](fig/ODAO.jpg)
 ### Introduction
+1. Using the rule base parser tree to label where Apsect & Opinion span possible in a sentence
-1. Aspect & Opinion Extraction use the two layer
+2. Aspect & Opinion Extraction use the two layer
-2. First layer only extract single Aspect or Opinion
+3. First layer only extract single Aspect or Opinion
-3. Second layer extract the pair of Aspect & Opinion
+4. Second layer extract the pair of Aspect & Opinion
+5. Loss is the cross Entropy
-4. Self-augmentate the train data that predict reslut is correct data
+6. Self-augmentate the train data that predict reslut is correct data